Key Takeaways

 Table of Contents

-Starting in 2004, the National Cyber Security Alliance (NCSA) and the U.S. Department of Homeland Security (DHS) began Cybersecurity Awareness Month.
+In 2004, the National Cyber Security Alliance (NCSA) and the U.S. Department of Homeland Security (DHS) launched Cybersecurity Awareness Month.

 The goal was to raise awareness, reduce human error, and promote cyber hygiene in both workplaces and homes.